Case Management Committee Members

 Peter was Lead Ombudsman for Insurance at the Financial Ombudsman Service until 2010 where, amongst other matters, he was responsible for deciding that PPI had been mis-sold and leading the policy in this area.
 He has spoken and written extensively on consumer issues.
 He previously held senior executive roles in the technology and charity sectors.

 Jim Jack is an economics graduate of the University of Edinburgh and a member of the Institute of Chartered Accountants of Scotland.
 He qualified with what is now KPMG and then spent over 25 years with the Prudential Group where he held a number of senior financial positions and became Chairman of the ABI Financial Reporting Committee.
-After leaving Prudential, he helped launch a new annuity business and is currently a non-executive director of Scottish Friendly Assurance.
+After leaving Prudential, he helped launch a new annuity business and and is currently non-executive Chair of Omnilfe Insurance.

 Eilish Jamieson joined Goldman Sachs in London in 2004 where she held various senior management positions in Internal Audit providing assurance across trading, banking, risk management and regulatory compliance.
 She is a Fellow of the Institute of Chartered Accountants in England and Wales, having qualified with KPMG in 2000, where she specialized in the audit of large financial services institutions.